Best Pumpkin picking Essex 2021

 Foxes Farm Produce, pumpkin picking Essex (Aldham and Basildon)

-Entry to the pumpkin patch is £1, plus the cost of the pumpkins you have chosen at the end.
+Entry to the pumpkin patch is £2, plus the cost of the pumpkins you have chosen at the end.
 The field is huge with a bumper crop of pumpkins, squash and other root vegetables.
-For 2020 they have 15 different varieties.
-There is no corn maze or play area this year, but lots of areas to relax and take fun photos.
+For 2021 they have 15 different varieties.
+There is usually a corn maze and play area with games such as ‘stack the pumpkin’, as well as lots of areas to relax and take fun photos.
 The farm have requested one adult per two children to ensure social distancing rules are followed and hand sanitiser will be provided.
 The kids loved clambering over the hay bales.
 There are lots of fun pumpkin related games provided around the pumpkin patch, including a pumpkin fact quiz, pumpkin tug of war, bale mountain, welly wangling and a pumpkin scavenger hunt!
 Like some of the other patches, the ground is really muddy so bring the your boots!

 Aldham, Colchester CO6 3PR